“Sports don’t build character; they reveal it.”

-Yet, sports provide a platform, an incredibly powerful platform, but ONLY a platform to develop virtue or VICE.
-Leaders (administrators, coaches, and parents) can use this platform for good or bad, but if we are not intentional it will most likely end up with unintended results.
-So often we expect sports to nurture and teach the values we hold dear, but we are not intentional in using our platform to nurture and teach.
+Sports provide a platform—an incredibly powerful platform but still only a platform—to develop character.
+Leaders can use this platform for good or bad, but if we are not intentional, it will most likely lead to unintended results.
+So often, we expect sports to nurture and teach the values that we hold dear; yet we are not intentional about using our platform to nurture and teach.

 For years I talked to my teams about the importance of rebounding.
 We did not choose to spend a lot of time practicing rebounding and thus we were not very good at rebounding.

-For years I talked about ignoring the referees and focusing on what you could control.
-I chose to not ignore the referees and focus on what I could control and thus we were not very good at ignoring the referees.
+For years, I talked about ignoring the referees and focusing on what you can control.
+However, I chose to not ignore the referees and to focus on what I couldn’t control.

-For years I talked about being men or women of character.
-We did not choose to spend anytime training virtue or building character and thus our growth was severely limited.
+For years, I talked about my athletes being people of character.
+However, I did not choose to spend any time building character, and thus their growth was severely limited.

 Eventually, in our most challenging moments, we will fall or rise to the level of our training.
-We cannot escape this fact when it comes to skills, conditioning, and most especially character.
+We cannot escape this when it comes to skills, conditioning, and, most especially, character.

-Through my coaching experience I have learned to use my platform to build character in 3 ways:
+Throughout my coaching experience, I have learned to use my platform to build character in three ways:

-How do you train virtue?
-Virtues like kindness, work ethic, self control, enthusiasm, poise, etc… must be trained just like any muscle within the body.
-Repetition and challenge.
-If you truly value character development this will be an everyday thing!
+- Intentionally train character.
+Qualities like kindness, work ethic, self-control, enthusiasm, and poise must be trained—just like any muscle within the body—through repetition and resistance.
+Our sport offers many opportunities for repetitions on the field and off the field.
+If you truly value character development, this should be an everyday thing!

-Thus, as leaders we have a responsibility to use sports to help build character and instill the values we hold dear.
-If we continue to shirk this responsibility and fail to be intentional in our training, we will only continue to see a decline not just in the sporting world, but in society as a whole.
+I have witnessed firsthand how sports play a foundational role in our society and culture.
+Thus, as leaders, we have a responsibility to use sports to help build character and instill the values that we hold dear.
+If we continue to shirk this responsibility, and we fail to be intentional in our training, then we will only continue to see a decline—not just in the sporting world, but also in society as a whole.